bertiewooster/bertiewooster.github.io/_posts/2022-12-25-RDKit-Find-Groups-Off-Common-Core.md

 In drug discovery, the lead optimization step often involves creating analogues of a hit (a promising compound which produces a desired result in an assay) to optimize selectivity and minimize toxicity.
 Because it is typically easier to chemically modify the periphery of the molecule (for example the functional groups) than the scaffold, it is helpful to compare the groups off of the common scaffold.
 This utility function uses RDKit to find the maximum common substructure (MCS) between a set of molecules, then show the groups off of that MCS.

-In a previous blog post, I [found and highlighted the maximum common substructure (MCS) between a set of molecules]{% post_url 2022-10-09-RDKit-find-and-highlight-the-maximum-common-substructure-between-molecules %}) by creating a function `SmilesMCStoGridImage` using RDKit.
+In a previous blog post, I [found and highlighted the maximum common substructure (MCS) between a set of molecules]({% post_url 2022-10-09-RDKit-find-and-highlight-the-maximum-common-substructure-between-molecules %}) by creating a function `SmilesMCStoGridImage` using RDKit.
 This post takes it a step further by optionally identifying and showing the groups off the MCS.
 These might be R groups off a core scaffold.

 Here's an example, annotated to explain the grid arrangement: